mever-team/FairBench/docs/documentation/exploration.md

 Focus on certain aspects of reports based on some key values.
-Keys any kind of computation name included in the report, even those at a very high depth.
+Keys any kind of computation name included in the report, even those at high depth.

 For instance, write `report.samples.show()` to see the number of samples involved in computations - this may be the same for all values of simple reports